Showing posts with label Culture. Show all posts

 For those wanting to experiment for themselves, we used the basic recipe below for all variations of stuffed and flat pasta.
 A large wooden rolling pin can sufficiently flatten the dough but it's actually the length of the mattarello that makes it fun (and an art) to use.

 There are no handles on a mattarello.
 It moves with pressure applied from the palm of your hands, pushing and pulling like a massage as they move back and forth across the entire length of the pin.
 Yes.
 It is sensual.
-Lacking a real mattarello, a two inch diameter dowling, thirty-six inches long, sanded and bleached, will work.
+Lacking a real mattarello, a two inch diameter dowel, thirty-six inches long, sanded and bleached, will work.

 Have fun making pasta!
 Even the mistakes are edible.